William H. Detrick Gymnasium: History

 Under head coach Bill Detrick, for whom the gymnasium is named, the Blue Devils christened their new home court with a 109–57 win over Coast Guard on December 4, 1965.
 Central's Bob Plosky scored the first points in the gym's history with a basket at the 19:30 mark of the first half.
 Gene Reilly, who ranks eighth all-time in scoring at CCSU with 1,597 points, led the way with 21 points in front of a then-record crowd of 3,600 fans.
-The Blue Devils went on to win their first 10 home games at their new home and posted a 23–3 overall record, which included a trip to the 1966 College Division Basketball Championship tournament.
+The Blue Devils went on to win their first 10 home games at their new home and posted a 23–3 overall record, which included a trip to the 1966 NCAA College Division basketball tournament.

 Detrick Gymnasium is part of the Kaiser Hall athletic building, a modern and spacious gymnasium at the time it ushered Central Connecticut's men's basketball program from NAIA era to NCAA Division II.
-Built with a total capacity of 4,500, it was the second-largest on-campus basketball gym in New England when it opened in 1965.
+Built in 1965 with a total capacity of 4,500, it was one of the largest on-campus basketball gym in all of New England, and remained the largest D-II basketball venue in New England until 1986, when CCSU joined the Division I ranks.